suncoast-devs/handbook/lessons/css-intro/backgrounds.md

 As we mentioned earlier, there is a property available — background-size — which allows you to dynamically alter the size of a background image so that it fits better into your design.
-This is very useful in many ways, for example automatically correcting the size of icons that aren't uploaded correctly.
+This is very useful in many ways, for example, automatically correcting the size of icons that aren't uploaded correctly.
 Just bear in mind that this isn't supported by Internet Explorer versions lower than 9, so you can't rely on it if you need to support older browsers.
 For each